M-Aasher/Electric-Bill-Calculator-/README.md

 Display the final bill amount.

 ## Example Input/Output
-1.Enter h for house consumer and c for commercial user: h Enter the amount of units consumed: 250
+1. Enter h for house consumer and c for commercial user: h
+    Enter the amount of units consumed: 250
     Your electricity bill of this month is 3000.

-2.Enter h for house consumer and c for commercial user: c Enter the amount of units consumed: 500
+2. Enter h for house consumer and c for commercial user: c
+    Enter the amount of units consumed: 500
     Your electricity bill of this month is 10000.

 ## Key Concepts Practiced